CALL FOR PAPERS

 Garmisch was not the only way in which cooperation between nations provided a framework for innovation, of course.
 Even before general-purpose computers, the field depended upon the international scientific community.
 For example, Polish cryptographers in 1932 using information from a German informant and supplied to them by French intelligence began decoding encrypted messages from the German military.
 In 1939, the information they gathered was revealed to British and French intelligence, leading to the application of the electro-mechanical technology to the design of the Bombe by Alan Turing at Bletchley Park.
 Code-breaking also spurred the development of Colossus during World War 2, which significantly influenced the development of first-generation computers.

 IFIP’s Working Group 9.7, which is dedicated to international histories of computing, intends to sponsor a series of papers to illuminate this important context as part of the IFIP World Congress in Poznań, Poland.
 Given the World Congress’s location, we are particularly interested in histories that reflect computing and informatics in eastern Europe.
 Any paper along these lines will be considered, including but not limited to:

-- Prior innovations that laid the groundwork for the bomba, the development of the bomba, and the eventual collaboration between Poland, France, and England.
+- Prior innovations that laid the groundwork for the Polish bomba, the development of the British bombe, and the overall collaboration between Poland, France, and England.

 - Histories of software engineering, on the occasion of the 50th anniversary of the NATO meeting in Garmisch, Germany that was the “first” software engineering conference.